springtwr/siyuan-code-tabs/README.md

 ## Changelog

+### v2.0.2

+- Fixed mobile IME popping up when switching tabs or opening the editor panel
+- Fixed mobile language suggestions not responding to taps
+- Fixed commands showing "undefine" in the terminal
+- Added icons to the block menu

 ### v2.0.1

 - Fixed an issue where block menu actions could select all tabs instead of only the selected range